Graylog2/documentation/pages/alerting/alerting-by-example.rst

    1. We add a stream to minimize the messages we have to filter on.
    2. Insert a query to filter the logs down to our failed logins.
    3. Grouped our logs so the aggregation will be only applied per user.
-   4. And add a rule which states that we only raise an alert if the count more than or equals 10.
+   4. Add a rule which states that we only raise an alert if the count more than or equals 10.

 .. image:: /images/event-filter.png